 5. Joseph Smith Memorial Building

-The Joseph Smith Memorial Building is another of the famous buildings in Utah that is bot located in Salt Lake City and that was built by the Latter Day Saint movement.
+The Joseph Smith Memorial Building is another famous building in Utah that is located in Salt Lake City and was built by the Latter Day Saint movement.

 It was built between 1909 and 1911 and was dedicated to Joseph Smith (1805-1844), the founder of the movement.
 It was originally referred to as the “Hotel Utah” and now serves its purpose as a social center.